channel incentive programs

 SPIF example

-The Samsung Mobile Valued Partner (MVP) Program was established for Mobile B2B resellers to foster collaborative growth, equip Samsung’s mobile business partners with cutting-edge technology and solutions, and assist them in generating larger sales opportunities.
+The Samsung Mobile Valued Partner (MVP) Program was established to foster collaborative growth, equip Samsung's mobile business partners with cutting-edge technology and solutions, and help them pursue larger sales opportunities.

 Partners in the Samsung MVP program can enjoy various advantages that enhance their business capabilities.
-These benefits encompass financial rewards like target bonuses (SPIFs), market development funds, promotional support, and access to both online and in-person training sessions.
+These benefits include financial rewards such as target bonuses (SPIFs), market development funds, promotional support, and access to both online and in-person training sessions.

 3. MDFs (Marketing Development Funds)